Monday Marketing Minute Series

-Make sure your topic, as well as the reason for writing about it and audience, is in alignment with your business.
+Make sure your topic, as well as the reason for writing about it and the audience, is in alignment with your business.
 There’s nothing wrong with writing a blog for personal fulfillment, but blogs for your business should be connected to it in some way.
-Good blogs take time, so you need to be effective and vetting your concept is the first step.
+Good blogs take time, so you need to be effective, and vetting your concept is the first step.

 2. Making Your Blog

 Making your blog can be very difficult, but not because of the writing.
 Putting words on paper is pretty easy for most people, but you have to build a process.
-Since consistency is key, take a time to plan how often and when you want your blog to come out.
+Since consistency is key, take time to plan how often and when you want your blog to come out.
 Reverse engineer your writing sessions, editing time, and posting time from that release schedule.
 Then schedule those times and hold them sacred.

 3. Engage, Engage, Engage